codefellows/seattle-code-301n21/class-15/project-guidelines.md

 _Why:_
 > Ensure that you have a deployed site at the beginning of the project so you have a live site where you can view your changes, in addition to testing your code locally.
 Deploying on the first day also ensures that you will have a live site in the case that GitHub goes down on presentation day.
 (It happens!)

-After the initial repository creation, scaffold out a basic `server.js` and basic `index.ejs` file with a heading element or something similar.
+After the initial repository creation, scaffold out a basic `server.js` file with a heading element or something similar.
 Then push this code to GitHub and deploy it as a "proof of life" that the deployment worked correctly.
 As you continue to work on your project, the deployed site will update any time the team merges a pull request into the main branch.
 You also have the option to set this to a different branch, although it is most common to deploy from the main branch.

 [Back to top](#top)